 ”French fry when you pizza, you’re going to have a bad time.”

 Are you a fair weather fan or do you thrive in all four seasons?
-There’s really no wrong answer, as long as you’re having fun and staying happy.
+Colorado ranks low on mental health, so do what you can to have fun and stay happy.
 What’s your favorite way to kick the winter time blues?